mpataki/go_playground/proto/README.md

 ```sh
 buf generate
 ```
+This will generate everything required for the go proto module.

-To generate the npm module:
+To generate the npm module, run:
 ```
 npm run build
 ```

-Generate the java lib using gradle from the repo root.
+To generate the java library, run:
 ```
 ./gradlew build
 ```